orgnice/orgnice.github.io/about.md

 We have 20+ years of experience across:

-- Software Engineering
-- Data Engineering
+- Software & Data Engineering
-- Data Science
+- Data Science & Statistical Modeling
-- Marketing Analytics & Measurement
+- Marketing Analytics & Measurement Consulting

 we specialize in helping teams **cut through conflicting metrics** and build analytics they can trust.